Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector

-The $Z+$jets CR has the same selection criteria as used in the \TLjtwoin SR except the $W$-lepton is required to have $8<\pT<15$ \GeV, the invariant mass of the three charged leptons is required to be below 150 \GeV, and there is exactly one jet reconstructed in the event and this jet is not tagged as a $b$-jet.
+The $Z+$jets CR has the same selection criteria as used in the \TLjone SR except the $W$-lepton is required to have $8<\pT<15$ \GeV, the invariant mass of the three charged leptons is required to be below 150 \GeV, and there is exactly one jet reconstructed in the event and this jet is not tagged as a $b$-jet.
 The purity of $Z+$jets events in this CR is $\sim 72$\%.

 The $t\bar{t}Z$ CR in the $3\ell$ channel is defined in the same way as the signal region, with the exception that at least four jets are required, of which at least two are $b$-tagged.
 The purity of $t\bar{t}Z$ events in this CR is $\sim 66\%$.
 The $t\bar{t}Z$ CR in the $4\ell$ channel is defined in the same way as the \FLSFZ SR, with the exception that at least one $b$-jet be present in the event.
 The purity of $t\bar{t}Z$ in this CR is $\sim 74\%$.